OITWPsupport/documentation/WooCommerce.md

 ## Storefront Customizations

 The Storefront theme's default colors and typefaces don't match the university standard, so we need to customize the theme.
 1. Download the [storefront-export.dat](https://drive.google.com/file/d/0B-gU-pxuqWpqNnA4ZmVJQmRxWXM/view) file.
-(File is stored on Google Drive, and has been shared with WP Support group.)
+(File is stored on Google Drive, and has been shared with the WP Support group.)
 Import it into the new Woocommerce site (Appearance -> Customize -> Export/Import).
 1. Paste the following CSS into the Additional CSS form (Appearance -> Customize -> Additional CSS):

 ```css